Occupational Therapy Doctorate

 • One semester of Chemistry and lab (4 credits)

-• One semester of Psychology or Sociology Statistics (3 credits)
+• One semester of Psychology, Sociology, or Public Health Statistics (3 credits)

 • One semester of Developmental Psychology (4 credits)

-• One semester of Abnormal Psychology (3 credits)
+• One semester of Psychological Disorders and Treatment or Abnormal Psychology (3 credits)

 • One semester of Introductory Sociology or Anthropology (3 credits)